-Second, when children who receive this treatment are studied, most show no benefit.
-The question for you is if the neurofeedback treatment made the difference, or if there might have been another contributing factor (medication, special help in school, increased parental attention, tutors, etc.).
+Second, when children or adults who receive this treatment are studied, most show no benefit.
+The question for you is if the neurofeedback treatment made the difference, or if there might have been another contributing factor (medication, special help in school for your children, increased parental attention, etc.).

-I will not discourage any parent from trying what they think will help their child; however, I do not condone treatments where the claims and findings cannot be significantly duplicated.
+I will not discourage any ADHD adult or parent from trying what they think will help; however, I do not condone treatments where the claims and findings cannot be significantly duplicated.